 Sources:

-Postcards from HCHM Postcard File
+Postcards from HCHM Postcard File.

 Letter -Waive Kline, Harvey County, Ks to Glenn Wacker, AFE France, Thanksgiving Day 1918.
 Glenn & Waive Kline Wacker Collection, Harvey County Historical Museum & Archives, Newton, Ks.